cfsamson/azure-jwt/README.md

 **You still must take care of:**

-1. That the user has the right access to your system yourself
+1. Validating that the user has the right access to your system yourself
-2. That the token hasn't expired
+2. Validating that the token hasn't expired
-3. That the tokens `nbf` (Not Before) is valid
+3. Validating that the tokens `nbf` (Not Before) is valid
-4. Any other information that is valid for your use case
+4. Validating any other information that is important for your use case

 For more information, see this artice: https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens